Ingerop Logo Ingerop Logo

 Buildings

-Design and innovate continuously to provide low-energy, resilient buildings for future generations
+Designing and innovating constantly to create low-energy, resilient buildings for future generations

-Ingerop provides support in the development of your building projects with a tailor-made offer, resolutely focused on resource optimization and energy performance.
+Ingerop supports the development of your building projects with a made-to-measure service firmly focused on resource optimisation and energy performance.

-Whether you need a targeted expert analysis or an overall, cross-functional view, our role is to deliver strategic advice, cutting-edge technical expertise or appropriate project management.
+Whether you need targeted specialist analysis or comprehensive oversight, our role is to deliver strategic advice, cutting-edge expertise and tailored project management.

 700+